 What happens if I’m given a final outcome of ‘Not Yet Competent’?

-If you receive a final outcome of ‘Not Yet Competent’ for a unit of competency, you will be referred to your trainers Regional Manager to discuss whether the program you’re enrolled into is still the most suitable and appropriate option for you and if there are learning supports we can offer to help you complete your course.
+If you receive a final outcome of ‘Not Yet Competent’ for a unit of competency, you will be referred to a Training Manager to discuss whether the program you’re enrolled into is still the most suitable and appropriate option for you and if there are learning supports we can offer to help you complete your course.

 However, if you do not agree with the outcome and would like to dispute it, you can submit a formal appeal to have the outcome reviewed.
 Please refer to the complaints and appeal policy.